Karoline-S/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

 ### Mandatory Tasks
 0. Write a bash script that displays it's own PID
-1. Write a bash script that displays a list of curretnly running processes.
+1. Write a bash script that displays a list of currently running processes.
 Requirements:
   - must show all processes, for all users, including those which might not have a TTY.
   - display in a user-oriented format
   - show process heirarchy